open-ce/open-ce/doc/README.build_env.md

   --channels CHANNELS_LIST
                         Conda channels to be used. (default: []) --repository_folder REPOSITORY_FOLDER
                         Directory that contains the repositories.
-If
-                        therepositories don't exist locally, they will
-                        bedownloaded from OpenCE's git repository.
-If no value is provided,repositories will be downloaded to the current working directory. (default: ) --python_versions PYTHON_VERSIONS
+If the repositories don't exist locally, they will be downloaded from OpenCE's git repository.
+If no value is provided, repositories will be downloaded to the current working directory. (default: ) --python_versions PYTHON_VERSIONS
-                        Comma delimited list of python versions to build for, such as "3.6" or "3.7". (default: 3.6) --build_types BUILD_TYPES
+                        Comma delimited list of python versions to build for , such as "3.6" or "3.7". (default: 3.6) --build_types BUILD_TYPES
                         Comma delimited list of build types, such as "cpu" or